DinethDilhara/taskmaster-api/README.md

 # taskmaster-api

- RESTful Task Management API built with Spring Boot
+A simple RESTful Task Management API built with Spring Boot.
+It allows users to create, view, update, and delete tasks, demonstrating the core concepts of RESTful services and CRUD operations.